Friday, July 31, 2009

 The Container Store still has glass storage with glass lids, too.
 There's a 2-cup and a 12-cup option.
 They look a lot like the Anchor Hocking ones.

 And I just discovered are a few Martha Stewart products at Target which seem to have glass lids.
 There's a 5-cup version; the 2-cup version says it has a plastic lid, but it sure looks like a glass lid in the photo, and the customer reviews says "no plastic parts."
 These are both on sale, and the prices say "while supplies last."
 (There's also a 3-quart option, but it's out of stock.)
 These also look very similar to the Anchor Hocking products.
 Update on Oct.
-7, 2010: I'm no longer finding these Martha Stewart products.
+7, 2010: I'm no longer finding these Martha Stewart products at Target, but I see some at Macy's.

 Can you imagine working through a 1,277-item to-do list in a year - a list with items like "clean self-cleaning oven" and "be nicer to wife" and "find marriage certificate"?
 Mike Gayle decided it was time he became "a proper adult" and created his list of things to do between one birthday and another.
 The To-Do List tells us about his experiences.